Iden Green: History

-Lord Rothermere bought Hemsted in 1912 and during 1923-24 the estate was dispersed.
+Lord Rothermere bought Hemsted in 1912 and during 1923–24 the estate was dispersed.
 Benenden School bought Hemsted House and park and the farms were sold at auction in Maidstone.
 Symbolic of the end of an era was the felling of the great Hemsted Oak in New Pond Road, 'probably the finest specimen of an oak in the South of England'.
 The trunk, weighing eight tons, went to the Wembley Exhibition of 1924.

-Lord Rothermere became a great benefactor to the parish of Benenden and Iden Green, giving to Benenden, the St George’s Club, War Memorial, and recreation ground (where the village hall now stands) and giving to Iden Green, two allotment fields and the Iden Green recreation ground and Pavilion.
+Lord Rothermere became a great benefactor to the parish of Benenden and Iden Green, giving to Benenden, the St George's Club, War Memorial, and recreation ground (where the village hall now stands) and giving to Iden Green, two allotment fields and the Iden Green recreation ground and Pavilion.
 In addition, he set up a trust fund for their maintenance which still exists today, almost 100 years later.

 The current Lord Rothermere, Jonathan Harmsworth - the 4th Viscount Rothermere, is the owner of Associated Newspapers, publishers of the Daily Mail, Mail On Sunday and Metro.
 On 6 March 2016, HRH Princess Anne The Princess Royal, an ex-pupil of Benenden School for Girls, visited Iden Green to open six new homes on Standen Street as part of Kent's affordable housing scheme.
 This was in addition to the six houses built in 1994.
 The land had been gifted to the Tunbridge Wells Borough Council by Viscount Rothermere.

 Governance

-The village is part of the Borough of Tunbridge Wells and is represented in Parliament by Helen Grant, MP for Maidstone and The Weald.
+The village is part of the Borough of Tunbridge Wells and is represented in Parliament by Katie Lam, Conservative MP for Weald of Kent.